DanielMuller/danielmuller.me/content/post/mediapipline.md

 | Size | 37 MB | 21.7 MB | 12.9 MB |
 | Bitrate | 10836 kb/s | 6429 kb/s | 3835 kb/s |

-Both outputs were creating in a single MediaConvert job that took 17s.
+Both outputs were created in a single MediaConvert job that took 17 seconds.

 ## More complex use case: Create content for web distribution
 In this use case, we want to distribute a 4K (3840x2160) 90 minutes movie.
 We want our viewer to enjoy our content on any type of screen: from small smartphones to big TV screens.